LoganK64/Address-Book/README.md

 Running AddressBook.java will create a GUI for users to input or search for data. data input will be saved into addressbook.csv at the base directory.
-If addressbook.csv does not exist it will be created if it does exist it will edit the currently existing one
+If addressbook.csv does not exist it will be created.
+If it does exist it will edit the currently existing one